 (or photos!) can often be a challenge.
 This photo actually catches one

-of some whistlers is the presence of a poisonous toxin in their skin and
+whistlers, is the presence of a poisonous toxin in their skin and

 feathers.
 A powerful neurotoxin, chemically similar to that found in

 Central American poison dart frogs, is present and has long been known

 to native peoples in New Guinea, who avoid eating pitohuis.
 Dumbacher

-et al. (2008) found that the presence of neurotoxic alkaloids
+et al. (2008) found that the presence of neurotoxic alkaloids has

-as a warning, similar to patterns of colorful "warning" evolved in Monarch
+similar to patterns of colorful "warning" evolved in Monarch

 butterflies.
 There are now questions as to whether other birds have

-evolved Müllerian mimicry in response (Dumbacher &
+evolved Müllerian mimicry in response (Dumbacher & Fleischer

 The toxins come from eating poisonous melyrid beetles (Choresine),